Rubbish clearance – the ultimate guide

 - Kitchen installation waste disposal - The price of kitchen installation waste disposal depends on the size of the kitchen you're replacing and if you need to dispose of the old kitchen too.
 The typical waste included in the installation of a kitchen is offcuts, packaging waste, small hazardous items, the old kitchen and any reusable packaging waste that can be sent back to the manufacturer (ie. the 'pizza boxes' used to protect countertops).
 Here's a breakdown of waste generated from kitchen & bathroom installation work.

 - Builders waste & rubble - Disposing of builders/DIY waste is generally more expensive than bulky waste.
 You could remove the waste yourself by taking it to your local civic amenity site or you could pay someone else to stay the waste away by using your local councils collection service or using a waste contractor.
-We've created a handy guide for tradespeople on how to dispose of trade waste and another that includes guide prices and example photos of trade waste disposal.
+We've created a handy guide for tradespeople on how to dispose of trade waste and another for householders on how to dispose of bricks and rubble.
+You can see trade waste disposal costs here.
 You can be matched with a trade waste removal company on the LoveJunk marketplace in seconds.